nemesisdb/nemesisdb/docs/docs/home/install/docker/linux.md

 :::tip
-You could also use `-v ./server/configs:/configs:ro` to create a read-only mount.
+You can also set the `ro` option to mount as read-only: `-v ./server/configs:/configs:ro`.
 :::